Dental Services / Oral Health

 - A mouthguard acts like a protective shock absorber that helps to protect and cushion your teeth, lips, mouth and jaw when playing contact sports.

-- Wearing a mouthguard can help to prevent injuries like broken jaws, chipped teeth, cuts to your tongue and cheeks, and may even play a role in reducing concussions.
+- Wearing a mouthguard can help to prevent injuries like chipped teeth and cuts to your tongue and cheeks.

 When is Wearing a Mouthguard a Good Idea?